 The first step of winterizing your spa is to drain off the water inside the hot tub and clean each and every spa accessory or part.
 See to it that the shell of the hot tub as well as the parts is completely dry before you take the next step.

 The second thing that you will be required to do is to cut the power supply from the circuit board to the spa or the hot tub.

 Thirdly, you need to neatly and completely cover the hot tub using a hot tub cover.
 Pick a good quality cover for your hot tub.
 The material that the cover is made of should be sturdy enough to withstand hail, snow and rain.
 Floating thermal covers might keep the water inside water.
 However, there has to be something that is solid enough to refrain the snow from entering in the water.

-In case you are planning to use the spa in winter, you will not have to winterize it.
-Nonetheless, keep it covered at times that you are not using it.
+If you are planning to use the spa in winter, you will not have to winterize it.
+However, it is still important to keep it covered at times that you are not using it.
 Before using the spa or the hot tub you will also be required to switch on the heater of the spa at least half an hour before you usually do.